dektronics/printalyzer-uvdensitometer/enclosure/enclosure.md

 * `stage-plate-rings.dxf` - Components that make up the stage plate outer ring and transmission LED diffuser.
 Cut from a matte white acrylic material that is 3mm thick.
-* `filter-ring.dxf` - Alternative version of the filter ring 3D model from
-  above.
-Must be cut from a clean opaque material that is 3mm thick.
+* `filter-stack-upper-ring.dxf` - Alternative version of the filter stack upper ring model from above, to be used if laser cutting from a stock material.
+Must use a clean, opaque, and flexible material that is 3mm thick.
 * `sensor-board-cover.dxf` - Alternative version of the sensor board cover from above.
 Must be cut from a material that is opaque to visible and infrared light and that is approximately 1mm thick.
 If thicker, then the